eunid/netID-docs/docs/sso/doc_sso_developer.md

 ## Styling

-The depiction of the netID button is explained in the brand book.
+The depiction of the netID button is explained in the [styleguide](/sso/styleguide/).

 ## Best Practices